-Symptoms and Diagnosis of Deep Vein Thrombosis (DVT)
+Symptoms and Tests for Deep Vein Thrombosis (DVT)

-This imaging test is effective at finding DVT in the pelvis, as well as in the thigh.
-It also allows your doctor to examine both legs at once.
-However, MRI is much more expensive than other tests.
+This can find DVT in your pelvis and thigh.
+And your doctor can look at both legs at once.
+MRI is much more expensive than other tests, though.